Quinoa is one of my favorite foods, how about you?

-It will last for days chilled which makes it a great make-ahead salad for picnics and gatherings.
-Enjoy.
+It will last for several days chilled which makes it a great make-ahead salad for picnics and gatherings.
+Enjoy!

 If you are working with frozen corn, you can add more flavor by taking the frozen corn kernels and searing them directly on a hot pan, without defrosting first.
 Save time by prepping most of the ingredients while the quinoa is cooking.

 1 cup uncooked quinoa, well rinsed

 1/2 teaspoon salt

 2 cups water

 1/3 cup diced red onion

-- 2 Tbsp lime juice
+2 tablespoons lime juice

-- 1 15-ounce can black beans, drained and rinsed
+1 (15-ounce) can black beans, drained and rinsed

 1 cup frozen corn, defrosted, OR 1 cup of fresh corn, parboiled, drained and cooled (approximately the amount of kernels from one ear of corn)

-- 3 medium tomatoes, seeded and cut into chunks
+3 medium tomatoes, seeded and cut into chunks

-- 5 ounces Queso fresco, Queso Panela, fresh Mozzarella or other mild farmer's cheese, cut into 1/4-inch to 1/2-inch cubes
+5 ounces Queso fresco, Queso Panela, fresh Mozzarella or other mild farmer's cheese, cut into 1/4-inch to 1/2-inch cubes

 1 jalapeño, seeded and finely chopped

-- 1/4 cup chopped cilantro, including tender stems, packed
+1/4 cup chopped cilantro, including tender stems, packed

-- 3 Tbsp olive oil
+3 tablespoons extra virgin olive oil

 Put the rinsed quinoa, salt and water into a pot and bring it to a boil.
 Cover and simmer gently until the quinoa absorbs all the water, about 10-15 minutes.